endJunction/settleDyn/README.md

 Simulation process starts with definition of grain shapes and grain size distributions.
-The shapes are polyhedral descriptions read from files in Geomview Object File Format (.off).
+The shapes are polyhedral descriptions read from files in Geomview Object File Format ([.off] [G07]).
 For now, only convex shapes are allowed.

+[G07]: http://www.geomview.org/docs/html/OFF.html "Geomview 1.9.4 Manual, 2008.
+Section 4.2 Object File Formats"

 After the simulation is finished, the grains in their current positions are written to specified directory, again in the .off format.